What Is A Video Wall & How Does It Work? (& Installation Guide)

 42% of consumers are likely to purchase from stores with video displays rather than those without.
 The video displays give customers more information about the products, help to upsell complementary products and overall improve the ambiance in the store.

 While the display is the most visible part of a video wall, it isn’t the only element.
-Several other components collaborate to display those attention-grabbing images on display.
+Several other video wall system components collaborate to display those attention-grabbing images on display.

 Some of the components are: